IBM/cognos-analytics-to-visualize-business-data/README.md

 ![db-2-dashboard-template](doc/source/images/db-2-dashboard-template.png)

 >**Note**: In this section we will be creating a new `Dashboard` that is associated with our new `Data Module`.
-This will mean that this dashboard is not connected to the dashboard we created in the previous section of this code pattern.
+This will mean that this dashboard is not connected to the dashboard we created in part one of our Cognos Analytics code pattern series.
 It is, however, possible to have multiple data modules (in our example, one for our `csv` files and one for our Db2 Warehouse connection) associated with the same dashboard.
-If you would like to do that, connect the Db2 Warehouse data module to the dashboard you created in the previous section, and simply create a new dashboard tab to hold the new visualizations we will be creating in the following steps.
+If you would like to do that, connect the Db2 Warehouse data module to the dashboard you created in the previous code pattern, and simply create a new dashboard tab to hold the new visualizations that we will be creating in the following steps.

 ## 8. Add visualizations to the dashboard